WD7ang/WD7ang.github.io/_pages/about.md

 Hi!
 I am a junior (3rd-year) undergraduate student at Xidian University.
 Currently, I am a Research Intern at the HPC-AI Lab, National University of Singapore, under the supervision of [Prof. Yang You](https://www.comp.nus.edu.sg/~youy/).
 I am also fortunately mentored by [Dr. Wangbo Zhao](https://wangbo-zhao.github.io/) and [Dr. Pengfei Zhou](https://lancezpf.github.io/).

 My research interests lie in Efficient AI, Reinforcement Learning, Multimodal Models and other emerging and exciting fields in AI.
 I am highly passionate about exploring diverse research directions and am always open to collaborative opportunities.
+I am actively seeking internship opportunities in the tech industry (Fall 2027) and am open to full-time roles after graduation.

 Please feel free to reach out if you’d like to discuss potential collaborations or just chat about research!